ewanwsmith/CD8scape/README.md

 ```bash
 ./CD8scape.jl context <folder_path> [--supertype] [--n_loci <number_of_loci>] [--force]
 ```
-- Runs context-sensitive pipeline to generate simulated loci and peptides, runs netMHCpan, and benchmarks observed fold changes against a background distribution.
+- Runs context-sensitive pipeline to generate simulated loci and peptides, runs netMHCpan, and compares observed fold changes to a distribution of random mutations for the same genome.
 - `--n_loci <number_of_loci>` sets the number of simulated loci (default: 1000).
 - If `--supertype` is provided, uses the representative supertype HLA panel for predictions.
 - If intermediate results exist, resumes from the appropriate step.